infratographer/identity-api/docs/user-stories.md

 # User stories

-The following user stories comprise the bulk of functionality identity-manager-sts aims to provide, based on the described [personas][personas].
+The following user stories comprise the bulk of functionality identity-api aims to provide, based on the described [personas][personas].

 [personas]: ./personas.md

 ## As a customer, I want to use my existing OIDC provider's access tokens to access protected resources

-Customers may access resources using any OIDC provider that identity-manager-sts supports and which issues appropriately formatted JWTs.
-Upstream services should support consuming these tokens directly and exchanging them in identity-manager-sts, as well as consuming and validating tokens issued by identity-manager-sts.
+Customers may access resources using any OIDC provider that identity-api supports and which issues appropriately formatted JWTs.
+Upstream services should support consuming these tokens directly and exchanging them in identity-api, as well as consuming and validating tokens issued by identity-api.

 ## As a service, I want to trust exactly one JWT issuer for authenticating requests